 There are two types of crystalline solar panels, monocrystalline and polycrystalline.
 A monocrystalline panel, as the name suggests contains cells cut from a wafer containing a single crystal of silicon.
 A polycrystalline cell is cut from a wafer containing a number of cells of silicon.

-The real issue is that polycrystalline cell lines have become most common in recent times and as such polycrystalline cells are usually slightly cheaper than monocrystalline cells and so most often than not polycrstalline solar panels are most common for homes.
+The real issue is that polycrystalline cell lines have become most common in recent times and as such polycrystalline cells are usually slightly cheaper than monocrystalline cells and so most often than not polycrystalline solar panels are most common for homes.

-Efficiency isn't the big issue that many consumers think because when a panel is rated at a specific wattage it means that it produces that amount of power in standard test conitions.
+Efficiency isn't the big issue that many consumers think because when a panel is rated at a specific wattage it means that it produces that amount of power in standard test conditions.
 This means a more and less efficient 250 watt panel will still produce the same amount of power it is just that the more efficient panel may be very slightly smaller.
 However, this is only a real advantage where space on a roof is the biggest constraint and the differences are usually only slight.